 Understand your values & priorities

-Finally, we need to figure out what our values and priorities are.
+Finally, as we tackle the problem of being penny but pound foolish, we need to figure out what our values and priorities are.
 You can get more details on on how your values relate to money here.

-There are many things going on in our heads and it can be hard to align our values, priorities and money.
+With many things going on in our heads and it can be hard to align values, priorities and money.
 However, doing that can bring about such a huge financial peace that it is worth the effort of getting to understand yourself better.

 You see, firstly you have the cycle of sacrifices vs rewards going on.
 The first two exercises were looking at listing all the things we sacrifice versus all the rewards we give ourselves.
 Now that conflict is forever happening in our minds where we want to reward ourselves and we want to have better and nicer things.
 It’s a constant inner battle of being wise and making the right choice versus splurging and making us feel better.